Other Radio Hobbies

 Like FM, frequency-shift keying (FSK) shifts the carrier frequency of the transmitter.
 Unlike FM, however, FSK shifts the frequency between just two separate, fixed points.
 The higher frequency is called the mark frequency while the lower of the two frequencies is called the space frequency.
 (By contrast, an FM signal can swing to any frequency within its deviation range.)

 FSK was originally developed to send text via radioteleprinter devices, like those used by the TeleType Corporation.
-The shifting of the carrier between the mark and space was used to generate characters in the Baudot code, which can be thought of as a more elaborate version of the Morse code.
+This mode, often referred to as radioteletype or RTTY, involves shifting of the carrier between the mark and space to generate characters in the Baudot code, which can be thought of as a more elaborate version of the Morse code.
 At the receiver, the Baudot signals were used to produce printed text on printers and, later, video screens.

 So What Modes Are Being Used Now?To answer this question, we must divide the usage of these modes in two parts – those used by amateur radio operators, and those used by virtually everyone else.
 It should be noted at the outset that there are places where these 2 groups overlap – but basically use the same mode, but in different applications.